tomekbuszewski/spastic/content/writings/2020-02-27 - A note on naming colors/index.md

 title: A note on naming colors
 pubdate: 2020-02-27
 summary: What to do, when we want to have meaningful color names?
+featuredImage: header.jpg
 ---

 Remember that text saying "in IT, naming thing is hard"?
-This is every harder when it comes to colors.
+This is even harder when it comes to colors.

 Most of the time, a color is already named.
 Red.
 Blue.
 [Rebecca Purple][1].
 But those names bare no context.
 Anything can be _blue_.
-So, what to do, when we want to have meaningful color names?
+So, what to do, when we want to know, what we are dealing with?

 ## Even more abstraction

 One thing that I've used is to generate color names at random.
-Using [Name That Color][2], I was able to tell the difference between one [shade of teal][3] from [the other][4].
+With [Name That Color][2], I was able to tell the difference between one [shade of teal][3] from [the other][4].
 Even though they are visually different, in the code they are just different strings.
 Take a look at this:

 ```css
 :root {